-Seabirds were detected in 29.3% (n = 29) of samples using diagnostic hard-parts, and 21.2% (n = 21) of samples using DNA(Fig. 3a).
-The majority (> 99%) of DNA sequences for each seabird taxon were identified in just 9% (n = 9) of those samples (Fig. 3a) using both a conventional and stringent standard of quality filtering and cleaning protocols (Appendix S1.3).
-The other 12 samples contained low amounts (< 1%) of DNA calculated relative to the total abundance of DNA obtained for each taxon (Table S5).
-Seabirds were detected by both methods simultaneously in only 10% (n = 10) of samples (Fig. 3a), and 5% (n = 5) samples contained both little penguin hard-parts and DNA (Fig. 3b).
-The other 5 samples contained DNA and hard-parts that did not belong to the same seabird taxon, likely because these methods measure occurrences based on completely different tissues with different passage times (Figs. 3 & 4).
-While the combined proportion of samples containing either diagnostic hard-parts or DNA from seabirds, or both, amounted to 40% (n = 40) (Figs. S1a), these dietary analysis methods represent two quasi-independent assays and we argue, are therefore not additive.
+Seabirds were detected in 29.3% (n = 29) of samples using diagnostic hard-parts, and 21.2% (n = 21) of samples using DNA metabarcoding (Fig. 3a).
+The majority (> 99%) of DNA sequences for each seabird taxon, obtained after quality control and filtering, were identified in just 9% (n = 9) of samples (Fig. 3a).
+The remaining samples (n = 12) contained low amounts (< 1%) of DNA, relative to the total DNA obtained for each taxon (Table S5).
+The same seabird taxa were detected by both methods simultaneously in only half the positive samples (n = 10) (Fig. 3a), and half of these (n = 5) contained little penguin hard-parts and DNA (Fig. 3b).
+An additional 5 samples contained DNA and hard-parts that did not belong to the same seabird taxon (Figs. 3 & 4).
+While the combined proportion of samples containing either diagnostic hard-parts or DNA from seabirds, or both, amounted to 40% (n = 40), both methods represent two quasi-independent assays and we argue, are therefore not additive.